 Dysecdysis may be harder to notice in some reptiles that are naturally lighter in color, like bearded dragons or leopard geckos.
-After your reptile sheds, a good inspection can help you spot the signs of retained skin.
-When a reptile sheds, the skin becomes less shiny and vibrant, so look for dull or pale shed remnants.
-If more than one layer of shed has not fallen off, several layers of dead skin may be built-up.
-This most commonly occurs in the armpits, feet, tail tips, eyes, and belly, but can happen anywhere on your reptile.
-If the skin builds up on the feet, individual toes, or the tail, blood circulation may become restricted or be cut off and cause these appendages to die and eventually fall off if the dead skin is not carefully removed.
-Build-up on the eyes can cause difficulty seeing and catching food and will lead to eye infections if left untreated.
+After your reptile sheds, a thorough inspection can help you spot the signs of skin buildup.
+The skin loses its sheen during shedding, so look for dull or pale shed remnants on your reptile's body.
+Skin buildup most commonly occurs in the armpits, feet, tail tips, eyes, and belly but can happen anywhere on your reptile.
+If the dead skin collects on the feet, individual toes, or the tail, blood circulation may become restricted and cause the appendages to die and fall off.
+Buildup on the eyes can cause difficulty seeing and eating, leading to eye infections or blindness if untreated.

 Causes of Dysecdysis

-There are a number of reasons why a reptile may not have a complete shed.
-Some of the most common reasons for dysecdysis include:
+There are several reasons why a reptile may not have a complete shed.

 How to Prevent Dysecdysis